Disciplinary Meeting, what happens when your Employer calls you in.

 When we receive these calls, the first thing I say to everybody is under no circumstances resign.
 That there is a very strict 21 days from the day you are told of your dismissal, to lodge a claim with the Fair work Commission. (not from when you get paid out or receive your dismissal letter).
 (A loosely enforced 12 months to lodge a discrimination claim with the relevant body).

 Most employees know if they can do / perform their job, whether its serious misconduct.
 The question is are the expectations of the employer is reasonable or not, when they are called in for a meeting.
 There is a perception in the workplace that’s you get three warnings and you’re out.
 This is the general approach, adopted by the large supermarket chains.
+If you don’t resign, make sure you are getting paid suspension other wise the employer may leave you in abeyance for months on end.

 Valid reason and the process must be fair